-- Content, styles and conventions
+- Devise through theatrical techniques and conventions

-- Establishing a workshop culture
+- Establish a workshop culture

-- Directing focus and behavior management
+- Directing focus and behaviour management

 - Working with First Nations People

-- Mental Health First Aid, responding to different needs
+- Mental Health First Aid

 - LGBTQIA+ and gender diversity

-- Planning workshops with a specific brief
+- Planning workshops framed by specific briefs

 - Adaptive planning

-- Engaging diverse and different communities
+- Engaging diverse cultural communities